seb-eis/Mocassin/README.md

 </figure>

 ## What platforms are supported?
-The system is developed for x86_64 only, the currently most common processor type in high performance computing (HPC).
+The system is developed for x86_64 only.
 32-bit operating systems are not supported.

 The C# model builder source code targets .NET Standard 2.0 and is Windows/Linux/MacOS portable.
 The C source is written for GNU GCC and Intel ICC compilers and can also be compiled for Windows/Linux using the MinGW64 toolchain, the MSVC compiler is not supported.
 The current graphical user interface (GUI) uses WPF and is Win64 only.